abusix/code-conventions/README.md

 ## Available Eslint Packages

-This repo includes the eslint packages:
+This repo includes these eslint packages:

 ### eslint-config-base